erorus/tweet-arrival/README.md

 Uses the Twitter API, for which you'll need an API key and secret for the tweeting account.

+Requires dump1090 generating aircraft.json, which will be read to determine nearby aircraft.

 ## Configuration/Setup

 Set the environment variables in `environment.txt`.

-You can run it as a systemd service with the supplied `tweet-arrival.service` template.
+You can run the tweeter as a systemd service with the supplied `tweet-arrival.service` template.

+You also run the watch-aircraft service with `watch-aircraft.service.dist`

 ## License